oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/entity_class_names.md

 ## Entity class name provider ##

-The goal of this service is to provide human-readable entity class name in **English**.
+The goal of this service is to provide human-readable representation in **English** of an entity class name.
 This may be helpful if you need to generate some kind of documentation for a functionality that generated automatically.
 For example, the ORO platform uses this provider to generate a description of REST API resources that is generated on the fly.
 See [DictionaryEntityApiDocHandler](./../../Routing/DictionaryEntityApiDocHandler.php) for details.

 **Interface of an entity class name provider**